Fillmore Museum and Historical Park

 As you stroll about the Fillmore Historical Museum and Park you will find historical buildings with treasures from the early days in the Santa Clara Valley

 The Bunkhouse was built in 1919.
 It was one of 3 buildings used to house workers.
 This bunkhouse served as a dormitory.
 It had 14 rooms.
 Each room was approx. 7 ft. by 13 ft.
 The Hull/Spalding family owned Rancho Sespe from 1895 until 1961.
 The ranch was deeded to the California Institute of Technology and later sold multiple times.
 The large ranch was divided into 40 acre parcels and sold off.
 The James P. Finch family bought the headquarters parcel and donated the Bunk House #2 to the Fillmore Historical Museum.
 It was moved in the middle of the night along Highway 126 from Rancho Sespe to Fillmore.

-The bunkhouse contains the museum office and gift shop, an accessioning office, women’s clothing room, Native American artifacts display room, doll and toy display room, a military and fire and police department display room, and a room that holds the history of the Fillmore Insectary.
+The bunkhouse contains the museum office and gift shop, vintage clothing exhibit; Native American artifacts display room; the 'School Room" which includes doll and toy displays besides photos of early area schools; a Pioneer Family exhibit; vintage cameras; Music in the Valley, how it was made and enjoyed from 1900 to the present; and a room that holds the history of the Fillmore Insectary.

 Southern Pacific Depot

 Prior to the arrival of the railroad in 1887 there was no Fillmore, just a few farmers and cattle and sheep operations.

 The arrival of the railroad encouraged the influx of immigrants most especially from the Midwestern states such as Kansas, Iowa, Nebraska and Missouri.
 There were also large numbers of immigrants to the area from Germany.